eco-trip/DataElaboration/README.md

 ## Local development

-To test your application locally on your machine, run:
+To test your application locally on your machine, compile `TableName`in your .env.development file and then run:

 ```sh
 npm run local